rawlabs-academy/materi-bootcamp/materi-java/08-collection-list.md

 - The `List` interface provides a way to **store** and **ordered collection**.
 - It is a **child interface** of `Collection`
-- t is an ordered collection of object in which **duplicate values** can be stored.
+- It is an ordered collection of object in which **duplicate values** can be stored.

 - Since `List` preserves the insertion order, it allows **positional access** and **insertion of elements**.